 This policy sets forth guidelines for requesting and reconciling a travel advance from Texas State University.

-The Texas State University System Board of Regents requires compliance with Internal Revenue Service (IRS) requirements published in IRS Publication 463, Travel, Entertainment, Gift and Car Expenses.
-The following policies and procedures of Texas State comply with these regulations and conform to the reconciliation procedures for a cash advance issued for travel purposes.
+The Texas State University System (TSUS) Board of Regents requires compliance with Internal Revenue Service (IRS) requirements published in IRS Publication 463, Travel, Entertainment, Gift and Car Expenses.
+The following policies and procedures comply with these regulations and conform to the reconciliation procedures for a cash advance issued for travel purposes.

-Travel advance – funds provided to a traveler within 14 calendar days before the travel begin date from which the traveler’s expenses may be paid.
+Travel Advance – funds provided to a traveler within 14 calendar days of the travel begin date from which the traveler’s expenses may be paid.

 Student – a person enrolled or attending classes at the university or a secondary education school.

-Traveler – an employee of Texas State requesting the travel advance.
+Traveler – an employee of Texas State requesting a travel advance.